Muhammad-Jafar/WBA-Request-Management/README.md

 RDBMS using MySQL

 ## Overview
-This work is belongs to my assingment in University
+This work is belongs to my assingment

 ## Usage
 You can see the full of website on http://localhost/simpsdm

 Have 2 level of user :

-- Admin
+- Administrator

   - E-mail : admin@gmail.com
-  - Password : admin
+  - Password : 123

-- Head of PSDM
+- Supervisor / Head Of PSDM

+  - E-mail : kepalapsdm@uts.ac.id
+  - Password : 123

+- User normal

-  - E-mail : psdm@gmail.com
+  - E-mail : taufik@gmail.com
-  - Password : psdm
+  - Password : 123